 Read the Gold NNAS learning outcomes to get and idea of what you will learn.

 Quality tuition with equipment included

 The course fee includes over 12-14 hours of quality tuition, informal assessment and ALL equipment required.
 Participants receive an official NNAS certificate at the end of the course after successfully completing the assessment.
 Gold level training course participants will get a personal improvement plan to ready themselves for gold level assessment that takes place at a later date.

 NNAS courses can be taught over two separate days/week ends or midweek to couples, groups and on a one to one basis.
 Three day direct entry courses for Silver and Gold level can also be arranged.

-New Forest Navigation is accredited by the National Navigation Award Scheme (NNAS) to train and asses Bronze and Silver awards and to provide Gold training.
+New Forest Navigation is accredited by the National Navigation Award Scheme (NNAS) to train and asses Bronze and Silver awards and to provide Gold training and assesment.

 The National Navigation Award Scheme bronze course starts from Standing Hat car park or Wilverley car park and Fritham car park.

 Wilverley Plain and Standing Hat car parks are very close to the villages of Brockenhurst and Burley and not far from Lymington and Lyndhurst.
 Fritham is close to Brook and Bradshaw and can be reached easily from the A31/M271 junction and is also easily reached from villages in the New Forest.

 The National Navigation Award Scheme silver course (New Forest) starts from Abbots Well car park, Frogham, Fordingbridge.
 Full directions are given when you book but the car park is located close to Fordingbridge, Ringwood.
 Abbots well is easily reached via the B3079 Brook and Bramshaw road from the A31/M271 junction/s from London and south East England, and central New Forest towns and villages.